 The SHORE & Whariki Research Centre has begun a new collaboration with the University of Queensland and the Australian Ad Observatory, investigating the digital advertising people receive when using social media.
 The first phase is under way in Aotearoa New Zealand and we are working with collaborators in Viet Nam, Philippines, Brazil, Mexico and South Africa to collect data in these countries.

-We are inviting people to donate their digital ads to the study.
-We are seeking 18 to 55 year-olds who regularly use social media on an Android phone.
-The study uses an innovative and largely automated online tool, so the main task is simply to use social media as usual for a two-week period.
+The project is supported by people donating the digital ads that they encounter.
+Participants are regular users of social media on Android phones.
+The study uses an innovative and largely automated app, so the main task is simply to use social media as usual for a two-week period.

 Vietnam, Thuongmai University (TMU)